Noah Rubin (tennis): 2019–2022

 Rubin played in the main draw of the 2021 Winston-Salem Open as a lucky loser.
-He lost 6-2, 6-0 to former world #1 Andy Murray.
-Rubin defeated #1 seed Ernesto Escobedo in the first round of qualifying at the 2022 Hall of Fame Open, but lost in the final round of qualifying to William Blumberg.
-His last career professional match was in the 2022 Citi Open where he lost 6-2, 6-0 to Taro Daniel in the first round of qualifying.
+He lost 6–2, 6–0 to former world No. 1 Andy Murray.
+Rubin defeated top seed Ernesto Escobedo in the first round of qualifying at the 2022 Hall of Fame Open, but lost in the final round of qualifying to William Blumberg.
+His last career professional match was in the 2022 Citi Open where he lost 6–2, 6–0 to Taro Daniel in the first round of qualifying.

 On September 19, 2022, Rubin, in an Instagram post announced he would be taking an indefinite break from professional tennis.
 Rubin stated that he was unhappy with his current level of play and sustained a wrist injury that may have required surgery if he wanted to continue playing at a professional level.
 In the post, Rubin did not rule out returning to professional tennis, but he stated he will be involved with a number of endeavors including "documentaries, clothing lines [and] clubs."
 In October 2022, Rubin announced he would become a professional pickleball player.